CEA-MetroCarac/SWAXSanalysis/README.md

 # SWAXSanalysis
+Created by Adrien TOULOUSE : toulouseadrienjob@gmail.com

+Keep in mind this was created as part of my work/study program with the CEA of Grenoble.
+Thus it may have some problems or bugs that I am not aware of, don't hesitate to contact me via the email adress.
+Most importantly :
+**keep an original copy of your data in case anything goes wrong**
 ___
 This package is used to convert edf files that contain one header and one dataset into an HDF5 file that contains information selected by the user.